samblenny/fruit-jam-color-checker/README.md

 ## Screen Captures at 8-bit Color Depth

 These screenshots were taken with an EVGA XR1 Lite into macOS on a display set for sRGB.
-The CircuitPython code was set to use `color_depth=8` for the `framebufferio.FramebufferDisplay`.
+The CircuitPython code was set to use `color_depth=8` for `picodvi.Framebuffer()`.
 The result is that the palette colors get quantized from 256 step ramps into just 4 or 8 values (RGB332).
+The low bits apparently get zero filled, which causes some weird effects with tinting and brightness.
 As you can see, the color selection is okay for shades of green, blue, red, and magenta.
 But, the grays and other hues aren't that great.

 ### Red (3 bits, 8 values)